magicalsoup/CCC-Junior-Prep/First Step/README.md

 # Final Step
 > I will use alot of sources from different websites, I will put links whereever I can, if you have any questions, concerns, or
-> anything I can change, comment or make a pull request whenever you feel like it :p
+> anything I can change, comment or make a push request whenever you feel like it :p
 > Now, you have seen what we are going to do, lets get started
 > ## Lets Begin Our Journey!